BroadbandForum/usp-test/02-authentication-and-access-control.md

     ```

 3. Send a Set message to the EUT, setting
-   `Device.LocalAgent.Controller.<Controller instance id>.PeriodicNotifInterval` to a new value.
+   Device.LocalAgent.Controller.<Controller instance id>.PeriodicNotifInterval to a new value.

 4. Wait for a Notification from the EUT.

 ### Test Metrics

-1. The EUT sends an AddResponse with an oper_success element containing a
+1. The EUT sends an AddResponse with an `oper_success` element containing a
    new Device.LocalAgent.ControllerTrust.Role.{i}.Permission. object in step 1.
-2. The EUT sends an AddResponse with an oper_success element containing a
+2. The EUT sends an AddResponse with an `oper_success` element containing a
    new Device.LocalAgent.Subscription. object in step 2.
-3. The EUT sends a SetResponse with an oper_success element with the path
+3. The EUT sends a SetResponse with an `oper_success` element with the path
-   `Device.LocalAgent.Controller.<Controller instance id>.PeriodicNotifInterval`.
+   'Device.LocalAgent.Controller.<Controller instance id>.PeriodicNotifInterval'.
-4. The EUT sends a Notify message with a value_change element pointing to
+4. The EUT sends a Notify message with a `value_change` element pointing to
-   `Device.LocalAgent.Controller.<Controller instance>.PeriodicNotifInterval`.
+   'Device.LocalAgent.Controller.<Controller instance>.PeriodicNotifInterval'.

 ## 2.20 Permissions - Value Change Notification Not Allowed on Parameter